-Another way to keep your Google search history private is not to allow Google to log it in the first place.
-If you open up an incognito or private window in your browser of choice before visiting Google and running your search, it won’t be recorded—as soon as you close the window, the browser (and Google) will forget the query ever happened.
+Another way to keep your Google search history private is not to allow Google to track it in the first place.
+If you open an incognito or private window in your browser of choice before visiting Google and running your search, it won’t be recorded.
+As soon as you close the window, the browser (and Google) will forget the query ever happened.

 When you start off in an incognito or private browser window, you won’t be signed into any of your accounts, including your Google one.
 Make sure you don’t sign into Google during the browsing session though—otherwise Google will log your search requests as normal, even if you’re using a private browsing mode.

 You also have the option to run your web searches elsewhere: You can pick from Microsoft’s Bing or the privacy-focused DuckDuckGo, for instance.
-The developers behind the browser Brave have also launched a web search engine that you can try, which doesn’t track you or anything that you’re searching for.
+The developers behind the browser Brave have also launched a search engine you can try, and it won’t track you or anything you’re searching for.

 Manage your browsing history and syncing

 If you use Chrome while signed into your Google account, everything you search for on Google will be saved to the browser and your Google account.
-These lists of queries are one and the same, though the lists might be presented slightly differently.
-You can see your history in Chrome by clicking the three dots (top right) and then choosing History.
+If you’ve turned off tracking in your Google account, your search history will still appear in Chrome.
+These lists of queries are one and the same, though the information might be presented slightly differently.
+You can see your history in Chrome by clicking the three dots (top right), choosing History, then History again.

-Having this setup also means you can delete your history from your browser as well as your Google account page on the web.
-From the History screen, you can select individual entries and then choose Delete, or click Clear browsing data for some more comprehensive options.
+This setup also means you can delete your history from your browser as well as your Google account page.
+From the History screen, you can select individual entries and then choose Delete, or click Clear browsing data on the left for some more comprehensive options.
 Select Browsing history and the time period you want to cover, then select Clear data.